MechanicalRock/mechanicalrock.github.io/_posts/2022-05-12-data-pipelines-in-Databricks.markdown

 ![Databricks logo](/img/blog/databricks-data-pipeline/databricks-logo.png)

 I was recently working for a client that required us to create data pipelines in Databricks using software engineering good practices including infrastructure as code, testing and observability.
 How did we achieve this?
-In this blog post I will bring you along on our journey of how we were able to implement this data pipelines.
+In this blog post I will bring you along on our journey of how we were able to implement these data pipelines.

 Before I get into the hows I will start with some context around what is a Delta Lake, what is Databricks and how Databricks recommend creating data pipelines according to Delta lake practices.